life0fun/tensorflow-learn/notes/tf-learn.md

-We can use TensorFlow Serving Exporter module to export the model. saver is used to serialize graph variable values to the model export so that they can be properly restored later. sess is the TensorFlow session that holds the trained model you are exporting. sess.graph.as_graph_def() is the protobuf of the graph. exporter init take it.
+We can use TensorFlow Serving Exporter module to export the model. saver is used to serialize graph variable values to the model export so that they can be properly restored later. sess is the TensorFlow session that holds the `trained` model you are exporting. sess.graph.as_graph_def() is the protobuf of the graph, pass to exporter.init. signature says model type is `classification` and input/scores/classes tensors. init exporter with sess.graph and signature(classification, input/scores/classes)

     from tensorflow.contrib.session_bundle import exporter